Department of Linguistics and Languages

 LLT 822: Interlanguage Analysis (co-taught with P. Spinner)

 LLT 872: Research Methods in Second Language Learning and Teaching

 Research & Teaching Interests: My research program has focused on auditory-visual integration in spoken language processing, second-language speech production, gesture and prosody, and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
 Current projects address the priming roles of context and visual cues in spoken language processing, co-speech gesture, and the relationships among learner variables and language use factors in the development of the component skills of second-language speech production.
-A project supported by CLEAR is investigating the development of oral skills for participants in short-term study abroad programs to Germany and Japan.
+A project supported by CLEAR has investigated the development of oral skills for participants in short-term study abroad programs to Germany and Japan.
 A project supported by CeLTA is exploring the relationship between learners’ oral communication strategies in the second language and their abilities.
 Solène Inceoglu and I are using eye tracking to investigate the effects of task difficulty on L1 and L2 auditory-visual speech perception.
 Teaching interests emphasize the integration of theory, research, and practice in the professional development of second language acquisition specialists and classroom language teachers.
 At MSU, I have taught courses on second language acquisition, research methods in language learning and teaching, L2 phonetics and phonology, and a seminar on second-language speech.
 I also serve as the Director of the M.A.
 TESOL Program, coordinator of undergraduate courses taught by our graduate student instructors, and as a member of the editorial board of the journal Language Learning & Technology and the Journal of Second Language Pronunciation.

 In press.
 Computer assisted pronunciation training.
 To appear in O. Kang, R. Thomson, & J. Murphy (Eds.), The Routledge handbook of English pronunciation.
 London: Routledge.